-1) Qualifications and Capabilities Assessment of the offeror's qualifications, expertise, staffing plan, and capacity to complete the scope of work.
-2 pages 20 points Experience and References Demonstrated past experience implementing a similar scope of work.
+Item Requirement Maximum Length Points Available Qualifications and Capabilities Assessment of the Applicant's qualifications, expertise, staffing plan, and capacity to complete the statement of work.
+2 pages 20 points 2) Past Performance and Experience Demonstrated past experience implementing a similar statement of work.
 Assessment of references.
-2 pages 15 points 3) Implementation of the Scope of Work Assessment of proposed approach to completing the scope of work, including project timeline, relevance of topic for Humphrey Fellows, and proposed program capabilities.
-Higher scores will be awarded to proposals that: Use methodologies that demonstrate an advanced practical understanding of implementing programs and policies in government, the non-profit sector, and other entities in the relevant world regions, and innovative ways of carrying out the work.
+2 pages 15 points 3) Implementation of the Statement of Work Assessment of proposed approach to completing the statement of work, including project timeline, relevance of topic for Humphrey Fellows, and proposed program capabilities.
+5 pages 40 points Use methodologies that demonstrate an advanced practical understanding of implementing programs and policies in government, the non-profit sector, and other entities in the relevant world regions, and innovative ways of carrying out the work.
 Propose participant course materials that are detailed, accessible, and/or professionally developed.
 Provide concrete examples of host organizations for the "strategic networking" placements and monitoring for all Fellows at appropriate U.S. governmental, for profit, and non-profit entities across the United States.
-5 pages 40 points 4) Cost Proposal/Budget IIE's review of the budget shall determine if the overall costs proposed are appropriate, reasonable and allowable for the work to be performed, reflect a correct understanding of the project requirements, and are consistent with the offeror's technical proposal.
-Not included in total count of pages below 25 points 100 points
+4) Cost Proposal/Budget IIE's review of the budget shall determine if the overall costs proposed are appropriate, reasonable and allowable for the work to be performed, reflect a correct understanding of the project requirements, and are consistent with the Applicant's technical proposal.
+Not included in total count of pages below 25 points Total 9 pages 100 points

 Please Note: IIE reserves the right not to evaluate a non-responsive proposal.
 The issuance of this solicitation does not in any way obligate IIE to award a contract.
-Offerors are responsible for all costs incurred for the preparation and submission of their proposals.
+Applicants are responsible for all costs incurred for the preparation and submission of their proposals.
 IIE reserves the right to reject any and all offers.

-SECTION 6: RENEWAL:
+SECTION 6: RENEWAL